TianMeixuan/Network-Analytics-final/README.md

 After determining the community of each individual user and calculating the edge density of each community, we plotted 2 graphs to illustrate:

 1. The relationship between edge density of the community and ratio of in-community ties
 2. The relationship between edge community size and ratio of in-community ties

-In addition, Annotation of community size is added to the left plot in order to build comparison against the plot on the right.
+In addition, annotation of community size is added to the left plot in order to build comparison against the plot on the right.

 A negative correlation between edge density and ratio of in-community ties could be found when edge density is higher than 0.02.
 However, the correlation between the ratio of in-community ties and edge density is not obvious when edge density is lower than 0.02.
 Therefore, it could be concluded that in the first 4 weeks of StackOverflow, user in a community with higher density are more likely to connect with other users from different communities through the information exchange network.
 Meanwhile, users from a community with less density are more likely to connect with users from the same community.